Howard Metzenbaum: Early life and education

-Business career
+Business career and Ohio legislature

 Metzenbaum became independently wealthy through investments, particularly in real estate near what became the Cleveland Hopkins International Airport, which Metzenbaum and his partner, Alva "Ted" Bonda, correctly envisioned would make for extremely profitable, 24-hour, well-lit parking lots.
 The business expanded to become Airport Parking Company of America (APCOA), the world's largest parking lot company.
 By 1970, he had sold his interest in APCOA Parking for US$20 million.

+Metzenbaum served in the Ohio House of Representatives from 1943 to 1947.
+He then served in the Ohio Senate from 1947 to 1951.
+In 1958, he served as the campaign manager for future U.S. Senator Stephen M. Young, who, in a major upset, narrowly unseated incumbent Senator John Bricker, the Republican Party's 1944 vice presidential nominee.
+He returned to assist Young in his successful reelection campaign in 1964.